“For ‘He who would love life

 It is amazing how many Christians have little interest in spiritual things.
 Christians in this condition begin to question the reality of Christianity.
 No wonder!
 Others judge themselves and say, “Maybe I am a phony.
 Maybe I have never truly become a Christian.”
-No doubt many of these people never came to Christ in the first place.
+No doubt, many of these people never came to Christ in the first place.
 They drop out of a church because the void violates their view of Christianity.
-Monkeys like to be with monkeys, cows like to be with cows and vibrant Christians love to be with vibrant Christians.
+Monkeys like to be with monkeys, cows like to be with cows, and vibrant Christians love to be with passionate Christians.

 A person that keeps his tongue from reviling and speaking evil of others will “see good days.”
 Christians who watch their tongue live peaceable lives.